-As my last recommendation in this 2021 buyer’s guide for the best Android tablets for artists, I am actually not recommending an Android tablet at all, but instead a brilliant new Wacom display tablet which is fully compatible with any Android device (or Windows or Apple), and which at a very low price (especially for the King of High-End Professional Tablets, Wacom) offers a superb experience in artistic creation.
+As my last recommendation for the best Android tablets for artists, I am actually not recommending an Android tablet at all, but instead a brilliant new Wacom display tablet which is fully compatible with any Android device (or Windows or Apple), and which at a very low price (especially for the King of High-End Professional Tablets, Wacom) offers a superb experience in artistic creation.

 The Wacom One is a display tablet, which has a nice screen and a stylus but does not run its own art software.
 Instead, it plugs into a separate computer, tablet or phone, and allows you to see that device’s software on its screen, and to work on that screen with a high level of precision and control.

 As the Wacom One display tablet is a bit of an outlier, and doesn’t really fit into my list of Android tablets, I am not going to offer an in-depth description or review, but it is safe to say that the Wacom is a better experience in terms of actual drawing, painting or editing art than anything else on this list, and if you already have an Android tablet that you love this may be the ideal solution.

 If, on the other hand, you want a first-rate artistic experience on an Android device, or if you simply don’t want to carry around two gadgets, you’ll need to get one of the Samsungs mentioned above – and I think it’s safe to say that you’ll be more than happy and satisfied with the Samsung as a creative tool, and over the moon with the Samsung as a general use Android tablet.